siis/CaCTUs/README.md

 The system (and the code) is composed of the three following components, please refer to the corresponding `README.md` file into each folder for more details:
-1. **camera_system:** the C source code of the application to install on the Raspberry Pi used as the camera device
+1. **application:** Android application used for the performance evaluation
-2. **server:** configuration files, database, and basic web interface to upload and download the encrypted frames
+2. **camera_system:** the C source code of the application to install on the Raspberry Pi used as the camera device
-3. **Smartphone Application:** Android application used for the performance evaluation
+3. **server:** configuration files, database, and basic web interface to upload and download the encrypted frames